Last Updated on June 9, 2021 by Dr Sanusi Umar MD

 AKN Removal Surgery with Primary Closure

-AKN removal surgery with primary closure is a technique wherein the surgeon cuts out the tissue in an elliptical shape, then immediately stitches the edges of the wound together.
+AKN removal surgery with primary closure is a technique wherein the surgeon cuts out the tissue in an elliptical shape, then immediately stitches the wound’s edges together.
 This is a good method for small narrow lesions.
 Wider lesions treated this way would result in wider stretched scars.

 JAAD (Journal of the American Academy of Dermatology) published an article by Dr.U entitled, Patient selection criteria and innovative techniques for improving outcome and cosmesis in acne keloidalis nuchae lesion excision and primary closure.
-Patient cases which qualify for primary closure include AKN lesions less than 2.5cm in vertical width and located in the upper nuchal region.
-In this publication, Dr.U discusses his innovative technique which involves the use of Trichophytic excision and closure, a method which originated from strip surgery hair transplantation.
+Patient cases that qualify for primary closure include AKN lesions less than 2.5cm in vertical width and located in the upper nuchal region.
+In this publication, Dr.U discusses his innovative technique, which involves Trichophytic excision and closure, a method that originated from strip surgery hair transplantation.
 Within the context of AKN, this approach involves cutting the upper wound edge at a specific angle.
 Secondly, the lower wound margin is cut to include decapitated hair follicles.
 Finally, the upper wound edge is then positioned to superimpose the bottom margin so that hair grows through, covering the resulting thin linear scar.